 Still not sure what to do?
 Check out this list of the best used cars to buy to get the most value for your money.
 But, when buying a used car, take your time in making a decision, and be sure to check the vehicle's VIN and history.
 This will prevent you from making a costly mistake.

 Also, take into account that the value of a car depreciates much more rapidly during the first three years of the life of the car and begins to slow down by the time it is five years old.
 So, although the car will continue to depreciate in value it will do so at a much lower rate.
 So, if you are looking for the best value, consider a used car that is about five years old, which means that a bulk of its depreciation has already occurred.
-There are plenty of cars in that age range that are affordable, safe, and a good value.
+There are plenty of cars in that age range that are affordable, safe, and of good value.

 Is it Better to Buy a Used Car with a Loan or a New Car With an Interest-Free Loan?